Employee Benefits 101

 Why implement employee benefits?

-42% of employees who switched jobs listed better benefits as a reason for switching.
+In fact, 42% of employees who switched jobs cited better benefits as a primary reason for their move [1], and a significant 79% would prefer valuable benefits over a higher salary [2].

-Benefits create healthy employees which increases productivity and reduces sick days.
+Benefits not only make a difference in retention, but also contribute to healthier employees, which increases productivity and reduces sick days.

 - Forbes: Discover The Top 5 Reasons Workers Want To Quit Their Jobs